-Understanding and controlling memory consumption is important, because if the in-memory database or the server process uses up all of the available virtual memory in the system, you will be unable to add or update data.
+Understanding memory consumption is important, because if the database server uses up all of the available virtual memory in the system, you will be unable to add or update data.
 If the server uses up all of the physical memory and starts to use virtual memory, the server will continue to operate, but performance will be greatly reduced.

-The in-memory database main memory usage differs from the standard IBM solidDB.
-The in-memory database resides in its own memory pool.
-For more information on IBM solidDB memory consumption, refer to IBM solidDB Administration Guide.
+The In-memory Database main memory usage differs from the standard solidDB.
+The In-memory Database resides in its own memory pool.
+For more information on solidDB memory consumption, refer to solidDB Administration Guide.

-IBM solidDB main memory engine provides commands and configuration parameters to help you monitor and control memory consumption of the in-memory database and the server process.
-These commands and parameters focus on the server's in-memory database feature, not the server as a whole.
+solidDB In-memory Engine provides commands and configuration parameters to help you monitor and control memory consumption of the server.
+These commands and parameters focus on the server's In-Memory Database feature, not the server as a whole.